-Abstract: The Transportation Security Administration (TSA) will take final action on the February 6, 2003, interim final rule by completing an economic analysis and responding to comments.

-This interim final rule addresses security issues regarding transportation of explosives by commercial motor vehicles and railroads.
-It establishes temporary requirements that all motor carriers, motor private carriers, and railroad carriers not using U.S. citizens or lawful permanent resident aliens as drivers or railroad crews to transport explosives to the United States.
+Abstract: This Interim Final Rule (IFR), published by the Transportation Security Administration (TSA) on February 6, 2003, addressed security issues regarding transportation of explosives by commercial motor vehicles and railroads.
+It established requirements applicable to all motor carriers, motor private carriers, and railroad carriers not using U.S. citizens or lawful permanent aliens as drivers or railroad crews licensed in Canada to transport explosives to the United